All earth is hopeful...Hope is born!

 So how do we talk about Advent?
 Better yet, why do we need to bother with Advent when the rest of the world wants to usher in the celebration and not watch and wait?
 Dr. Mark Oldenburg put together a presentation a few years ago to help congregations, pastors, and individuals help put the pieces together and answer these questions.

-Past Advent
+Past Advent and Christmas

 Worship Services